 Taking a few safeguards can improve your success when collecting on your receivables.

-The debt collection experts at Brown & Joseph have found that basic strategies are usually the most effective for improving collection rates.
+The case managers at Brown & Joseph have found that basic strategies are usually the most effective for improving collection rates.

 In order to increase the effectiveness of your collection process, follow these basic guidelines: